Back to the Office for In Person Counseling!

 We are excited and eager to announce that some of our Clinicians will be in the office for in-person sessions as of July 1, 2021.
 As we do so, we will continue to adhere to all local, state, and federal guidelines related to COVID-19 to assure our continued safety and health.
 Here are some of the steps we are taking in this regard:

 - Hand sanitizer is available in the office.

-- Masks are available upon request and are required to be worn by those not fully vaccinated.
+- Masks are available upon request and is up to your Clinician and your discretion.